YannickAlex07/minienv/README.md

-# minienv
+# Minimal Environment Management for Go

-Minimal Environment Variable Management for Go
+`minienv` is a minimal libary to work with environment variables.
+It is heavily inspired by `netflix/go-env` and Pythons `pydantic/BaseSettings`.